-The Committee to review the proposed curricular changes for inclusion in the college catalogs and in the schedule of class offerings.
+Recommend approving the proposed curricular changes for inclusion in the college catalogs and in the schedule of class offerings.

-- 4. Grants Office Winter Report for 2015-2016 Information Only

-- C. Planning and Operations
+- C. Planning and Operations (None)

-- 1. Risk Management Update Information Only

 - D. Resources

 - Budget Augmentation for Construction, FFE and Management Services for the Culinary Arts Academy and District Offices Project

-The Committee to review the budget augmentation for the Culinary Arts Academy and District Offices Project by \$1,853,515 for additional Construction, Group II and Construction Services.
+Recommend approving the budget augmentation for the Culinary Arts Academy and District Offices Project by \$1,853,515 for additional Construction, Group II and Construction Services.

+E. Facilities

-- E. Facilities - 1.
-Change Order No. 2 for Culinary Arts Academy and District Office Building with Kamran and Co., Inc.
+1. Change Order No. 2 for Culinary Arts Academy and District Office Building with Kamran and Co., Inc.

-The Committee to review the Project Change Order No. 2 with Kamran and Co., Inc. in the amount of \$42,297.20; and the change order in excess of ten percent by a total of \$57,540.38.
+Recommend approving the Project Change Order No. 2 with Kamran and Co., Inc. in the amount of \$42,297.20; and the change order in excess of ten percent by a total of \$57,540.38.